shoppingforairports/Microbiome_Tutorial/tutorial.md

 ---

-### Welcome to the Microbiome Tutorial!
+## Welcome to the Microbiome Tutorial!
 Today we will analyse some microbiome data and look for a microbiome signature that distinguishes a cohort of patients between those with colorectal cancer (CRC) and healthy controls.

 To run through this tutorial, follow the text and instructions below.
 To run the code below, copy and paste it to the **Console** window in R studio and hit *Enter*.
 You can use the *up* and *down* arrows on your keyboard to cycle through previous commands.
-To view plots in a lager format, use the *Zoom* button in the lower right panel of Rstudio.
+To view plots in a larger format, use the *Zoom* button in the lower right panel of Rstudio, on the tab marked **Plots**.
-The *left* and *right* arrows in that same panel help you to cycle through plots you have already made.
+The *left* and *right* arrows in that same tab help you to cycle through plots you have already made.

 ### Load Packages